noori-jaffar/NR-s-Cafe-website/README.md

 # NR-s-Cafe-website
-Create a website useing html , css and javascript.
+Create a website using html , css and javascript.